ORNL/cyberwheel/README.md

 ### Detectors and Alerts

 Red actions produce Alerts which contain information such as the actions's source host, target host, exploited services, and techniques.
-The blue agent has a detector layer set up with Alerts that allow the alerts to detect any red agent action on the network.
+The blue agent has a detector layer set up with Alerts that detect any red agent action on the network.
 These detectors can filter out Alerts, add noise, or even create false-positive Alerts.
-You can use multiple detectors together to capture various different red agent behavior.
+You can use multiple detectors together to capture various red agent behavior.
 These alerts are then converted into the observation space which the RL agent uses to train.

 ### Configurations